bobbyiliev/introduction-to-sql/ebook/en/content/005-select.md

 ## SELECT with no FROM Clause

-In a SQL statement. an column can be a literal with no from clause.
+In a SQL statement. a column can be a literal with no `FROM` clause.

 ```
 SELECT 'Sunil' as username;